Ben Brown: Chef, loving uncle, 'champion of the people'

 But two sisters, Mable Swain and Joyce Perkins, and brother Sammy Brown survived him, along with many nieces and nephews.

-His mother was a homemaker and his father worked for Armstrong Industries, a manufacturing company.
+Cotis was a homemaker and John W. Brown worked for Armstrong Industries, a manufacturing company.

-Growing up, their parents had required his older sister Frankie, who was 8 years his elder, to take him with her as a "chaperone" when she started going to the movies with friends.
+When Ben was growing up, they made Frankie, who was eight years older, take him with her as a "chaperone" when she began seeing movies with friends.

 "Moreso like a spy," Perkins said, laughing.

-Of all the siblings, Ben was closest to his sister Frankie.
+Of all the siblings, Ben was closest to Frankie.
 They talked daily until her death eight years ago.

-In New York City, Ben was a big part of the disco scene and loved dancing at Studio 54.
+In New York, Ben was a big part of the disco scene and loved dancing at Studio 54.

-From New York, he and Muli had moved to Berkeley.
-Ben was attracted to the liberal community.
+From New York, he and Muli moved to Berkeley.
+Ben was attracted to the values and atmosphere of the liberal community.

 "He was a free-spirited person," Perkins said.
 "His lifestyle was more acceptable and supported there."

-In 1987, when Perkins was in her early 20s, she went to California planning to stay for a few weeks.
+In 1987, when Perkins was in her early 20s, she went to California for a several-week visit.

 Perkins worked at MuliBen and spent a lot of time with her uncle.
 It was an important time in her life.

 The cafe had a special atmosphere.
-The people who came were regulars, drawn not only to the art and the music and the delicious pastries — but also to Ben.
+The people who came were regulars, drawn not only to the art, music and delicious pastries — but also to Ben.

 Berkeley native Helen Hallberg often went into MuliBen for zucchini bread.